Suboptimal: How the US Navy wasted millions of dollars designing a useless joystick

 Take the US Navy’s new Virginia class submarines for example.

-One vessel costs a shade over $2.5 billion a pop.
+Each vessel costs a shade over $2.5 billion a pop.
 That’s more than 3x the GDP of Samoa.

 Every year, the US Government hands out many juicy bids to various defence contractors to build these impressive machines.